barrass.dev

 sudo cryptsetup luksOpen /dev/loop0p1 encrypted-partition

-Again, replace /dev/loop0 with your loopback device. encrypted-partition can be replaced by any identifier, just make sure to be consistent with whatever one you choose.
 Enter your passphrase when prompted.
-This will open your encrypted partition and map it to /dev/mapper/encrypted-partition, which will behave just like any other unencrypted partition.
+This will open your encrypted partition and map it to /dev/mapper/encrypted-partition, which will now behave just like any other unencrypted partition.
 This can then be formatted.
 To format as ext4, use:

 sudo mkfs.ext4 /dev/mapper/encrypted